raspberrypilearning/surprise-animation/en/quiz1/question_3.md

 legend: Question 3 of 3
 ---

-You created your animation by breaking it into parts and building it in the order that it runs.
+You created your animation by breaking it into parts and building it in the order in which it runs.

-Which order represents the animation you made?
+Which order represents the animation that you made?

 --- choices ---